truefoundry/elasti/tests/e2e/README.md

 ```
 tests/
-└── 00-elasti-setup/            # Test case (folder named with ordered prefix)
+└── 00-elasti-setup/            # Test case (folder named with numbered prefix)
-    ├── 00-assert.yaml          # First step - assertion
+    ├── 00-apply.yaml           # First step - apply resources, created the required scenario.
-    ├── 01-apply.yaml           # Second step - apply resources, created the required scenario.
+    ├── 01-wait.yaml            # Second step - wait for resources to be ready.
     └── 02-assert.yaml          # Third step - assertion
 ```

-- Each directory represents an individual test (numbered for execution order)
+- **Each directory represents an individual test** (This number doesn't determine order, that works only for steps inside the directory)
-- Each file within a test directory represents a step in that test
+- Each file within a test directory **represents a step in that test**
-- Tests follow naming convention with prefix 00-, 01-, etc. for execution ordering
+- Steps follow naming convention with prefix 00-, 01-, etc. for execution ordering
   - For example, `00-assert.yaml` is the first step in the test, `01-apply.yaml` is the second step, and so on.
-  - Same apply for folders in `tests/` directory.
+  - Same doesn't apply for folders in `tests/` directory.
+We still follow the same naming for them just to keep it consistent.

 ### Run Single Test
 ```